-If split IP applies, the Partial Disability benefit we pay under a split IP ordinary policy is reduced by the amount of the benefit payable under the split IP super policy.
+If split IP applies, the Partial Disability benefit we pay under a split IP ordinary policy is reduced by the amount of any Total Disability benefit or Partial Disability benefit payable under the split IP super policy.
 If the benefit is reduced to nil, it is not payable under the split IP ordinary policy.